By Steve & Tamami Laser

 For more information visit Nissan Canada

-News source, photos and video courtesy Nissan Canada Inc.
+News source and photos courtesy of Nissan Canada Inc.